Smoke Detector Regulations NSW

 Having smoke detectors in your home will act as a potentially lifesaving warning system.
-Without smoke alarms you run the risk of not giving you and your family enough time to escape in the event of a fire.
+Without smoke alarms, you run the risk of not giving you and your family enough time to escape in the event of a fire.
 Even if you are a light sleeper, you can become overwhelmed by smoke before you get the chance to wake up.

 In rural areas of New South Wales, wildfires are also a major concern.
-Homeowners play a large part in preventing bush fires occurring in populated rural areas by obeying the law and having adequate early warning systems in place.
+Homeowners play a large part in preventing bush fires from occurring in populated rural areas by obeying the law and having adequate early warning systems in place.
 The more forewarning the fire services receive, the faster they can respond to a fire and stop it from spreading.

 When choosing smoke and fire detectors the size of your property is important.
 Hard wired smoke detectors are the most reliable as they use your home electricity as a primary source of power.
-In the event of an electrical outage, hard wired detectors use a battery for back-up power.
+In the event of an electrical outage, hard-wired detectors use a battery for backup power.
 Alternatively, you can use smoke detectors that are powered by a battery alone.

 Not everyone can hear a smoke alarm going off, which is why it’s important to think about anyone with hearing impairments.
-For those with hearing impairments, you can purchase emergency lights which trigger with your smoke detector.
+For those with hearing impairments, you can purchase emergency lights that trigger with your smoke detector.

 The government has deferred to Fire & Rescue NSW for recommendations on best practice when installing smoke alarms.
-Naturally the fire service is on the front lines when it comes to fighting the battle against fatalities resulting from fires.
-These recommendations are based on real life scenarios where homeowners most likely survived due to having sufficient smoke alarms installed.
+Naturally, the fire service is on the front lines when it comes to fighting the battle against fatalities resulting from fires.
+These recommendations are based on real-life scenarios where homeowners most likely survived due to having sufficient smoke alarms installed.

 Having a single smoke alarm installed in a downstairs room of a large property will not offer you adequate warning.
 At the very least you should have a smoke detector installed on every floor of your home.
 The accepted standard for Australian smoke detectors and fire alarms falls under AS3786.
 The product will display that it meets the Australian Standards AS3786.

-Fire and smoke create fear and confusion, so it is important to have a well rehearsed escape plan.
+Fire and smoke create fear and confusion, so it is important to have a well-rehearsed escape plan.
 Holding fire drills is an essential part of any escape plan.
 Remember to consider any family member with a disability and ensure they have adequate support in the event of a fire.
 Once you have escaped from a fire, dial triple zero right away and do not attempt to return to the property for possessions.